MAGALA-RICHARD/apsimNGpy/apsimNGpy/parallel/README.rst

 - The function provides progress information while running APSIMX files, including the percentage completion.
 - Execution time and the number of files processed are displayed at the end.
 - Feel free to integrate this function into your APSIM simulation workflow to execute multiple simulation files concurrently and save valuable time.
+- read_result_in_parallel takes the same argument and returns an iterators of the results from each sitmulation database see quick implimentation above.
+It also takes in file with .db extension as the iterable